acchou/html-css-cheat-sheet/README.md

 # html-css-cheat-sheet

 A simple, curated HTML and CSS cheat sheet.
-This is a personal project I'm developing to practice HTML/CSS while providing a reference for myself.
+This is a personal project for my own reference learning HTML/CSS.